MBTIKeeper

 Are ISTJs really as rigid as stereotypes suggest?

 The research literature presents a more nuanced picture than common stereotypes imply.
 While ISTJs do show a strong preference for established procedures and consistency, Myers and Myers (1995) note that well-developed ISTJs can adapt when presented with sufficient evidence that change is warranted.
 The key factor is that ISTJs typically require concrete, factual justification for departing from proven methods.
-Quenk (2002) adds that healthy Ne development allows ISTJs to become more flexible over time without abandoning their core strengths in reliability and thoroughness.
+Quenk (2002) adds that healthy extraverted intuition development allows ISTJs to become more flexible over time without abandoning their core strengths in reliability and thoroughness.

 How do ISTJs handle emotional situations?